Rehabilitation Sciences Main Menu

 11935 Abercorn Street

 Savannah, GA 31419

 - Office of Admissions

 - The applications and support materials are reviewed and a limited number of applicants are accepted into the program.

 - Meeting the minimum criteria for application for graduate school does not guarantee admission to the communication sciences and disorders program.
 It should be noted that the pool of applicants for the program includes many highly qualified applicants, and the number of available positions is limited.
 Therefore, admission to the communication sciences and disorders program is highly competitive

-PLEASE NOTE: Sending any materials or documents to a department or office other than the address above for Graduate Enrollment Services may result in these materials not being received by the deadline.
+PLEASE NOTE: Sending any materials or documents to a department or office other than the address above for the Office of Admissions may result in these materials not being received by the deadline.